hirengondhiya/hirengondhiya/README.md

 - ⚡ Fun fact: ...
 -->

 I am a Full Stack Engineer based in Sydney, Australia.
-I started my programming journey with C Programming.
+Sixteen years ago I started my programming journey with C Programming.
 During my education and professional career, I have learned and built various applications using many languages such as C, C++, C#, Ruby, and at present,  I am in love with JavaScript :two_hearts: